-I recommend that beginners use these types of fibers when just starting out with natural dyeing.
+I recommend that beginners use these fibers when just starting with natural dyeing.

-On the other hand, fibers derived from plants (ex: cotton, hemp, and linen) require pre-mordanting – preparing the fabric with mordants prior to dyeing – with alum and tannin to attain the desired results.
+On the other hand, fibers derived from plants (ex: cotton, hemp, and linen) require pre-mordanting – preparing the fabric with mordants before dyeing – alum and tannin to attain the desired results.

-When working with natural and plant dyes, it’s important to know about the dyes you’re working with as well as the fibers you want to dye in order to achieve the results you want in your project.
-For a list of plants and flowers you can find or grow yourself, check out this blog post.
+When working with natural and plant dyes, it’s important to know about the dyes you’re working with and the fibers you want to dye to achieve the desired results in your project.
+For a list of plants and flowers, you can find or grow yourself, check out this blog post.

 Safety of Mordant Dyes

 Many crafters and DIYers often prefer to use natural dyes because they are better for the environment.
-That’s true, however, the mordants required for dyeing can be toxic.
-Some are more toxic than others, so read below to find out which is which.
+That’s true; however, the mordants required for dyeing can be toxic.
+Some are more toxic than others, so read below to find out which will work best for your project.

-Many mordants are dissolved metal oxides such as chrome and tin.
-These mordants are toxic and not recommended for use in order to protect the health of the dyer.
+Many mordants are dissolved metal oxides, such as chrome and tin.
+These mordants are toxic and not recommended for use to protect the health of the dyer.

 Most people who use natural dyes prefer to use iron and alum as metal mordants because, when used correctly, they’re the safest to work with.